Wheat species, classes & varieties: how they differ and the impact on end-product

 From the primitive type of wheat (Triticum Vulgaris), there have been different species, classes and varieties.
-We will mention the following:
+Meeting customer and consumer needs starts with the wheat.

 Basically in Europe, soft wheat is used to produce flour and bread, whereas durum wheat is used to produce semolina and pasta.

 Different varieties of wheat

 Wheat varieties are often classed based on their:

 - Seed coat colour (e.g. red, white).